-B. Individual Category Awards
+D. Individual Category Awards

-- 1) In each individual category a minimum of four merits in that category are required to qualify for that category's photographer of the year award.
+1) In each division's individual category a minimum of four merits in that category are required to qualify for that category's photographer of the year award.
 In each individual category, an entrant's four highest scores of merited images in that category will be totaled to determine the award in each category.
+The Workshop categories are not eligible for annual awards.

+a) The wording on the awards shall reflect the division of the award.
+For example:

+(1) Regular division "IEPPV Portrait Photographer of the Year"

+(2) Master division "IEPPV Master Portrait Photographer of the Year"

-The Workshop category is not eligible for an annual award. - a) In any category, in the event of a tie score and the tied entrants both have additional merit images in that category the next highest scored merited images from that category will be added to the previous total scores to determined the award winner.
-If additional tiebreakers are needed they will be in the following order. - b) The entrants' number of Best of Show winners for the category for the calendar year.
-If the score is still tied, the following tiebreaker will be in effect: - c) The entrants' number of Best of Category winders for the category for the calendar year.
+b) In any category, in the event of a tie score and the tied entrants both have additional merit images in that category the next highest scored merited images from that category will be added to the previous total scores to determined the award winner.
+If additional tiebreakers are needed they will be in the following order.

+c) The entrants' number of Best of Show winners for the category for the calendar year.
+If the score is still tied, the following tiebreaker will be in effect:

+d) The entrants' number of Best of Category winders for the category for the calendar year.
 If the score is still tied, the IEPPV executive board may award both entrants the applicable award.

-C. Photographer of the Year and New Photographer of the Year
+E. Photographer of the Year and New Photographer of the Year

-- 1) To qualify for Photographer of the Year a minimum of nine merits are required with no less than two merits in three separate categories.
-Workshop category merit images will not be used in determining the Photographer of the Year. - 2) Photographer of the Year title will be award to the photographer with the highest totaled sum from their nine highest scores out of a possible 20 entries during the current year.
+1) To qualify for Photographer of the Year a minimum of nine merits are required with no less than two merits in three separate categories.
+Workshop category merit images will not be used in determining the Photographer of the Year.

+2) Photographer of the Year title will be awarded to the photographer with the highest totaled sum from their nine highest scores out of a possible 20 entries during the current year.
 Six of the nine scores used will be the highest two scores available from three separate categories.
-The remaining three scores used will be the three highest unused from any category (except Workshop). - 3) When appropriate, the New Photographer of the Year title will be awarded to a qualified member who has never entered an IEPPV Image Competition prior to the current year and achieves the highest total of their four highest merit scores out of a possible 20 entries.
-Workshop category merit images will not be using in determining the New Photographer of the Year. - 4) Award tiebreakers for Photographer of the Year and New Photographer of the Year - a) In the event of a tie score and the tied entrants both have additional merit images in any category the next highest scored merited images from any category will be added to the previous total scores to the determine the award winner.
+The remaining three scores used will be the three highest unused from any category (except Workshop).

+3) When appropriate, the New Photographer of the Year title will be awarded to a qualified member who has never entered an IEPPV Image Competition prior to the current year and achieves the highest total of their four highest merit scores out of a possible 20 entries.
+This award does not apply to the Master division.
+Workshop category merit images will not be using in determining the New Photographer of the Year.

+4) Award tiebreakers for Photographer of the Year and New Photographer of the Year.

+a) In the event of a tie score and the tied entrants both have additional merit images in any category the next highest scored merited images from any category will be added to the previous total scores to the determine the award winner.
 If the tie still exists, the same process will continue with the next highest scored merited image in any category until the tie is broken or only one entrant has an additional merit image.
 If only one entrant has an additional merit image in any category that entrant will be the applicable Photographer of the Year winner.
-If additional tiebreakers are needed they will be in the following order. - b) The entrants' number of Best of Show winners for any category for the calendar year.
-If the score is still tied, the following tiebreaker will be in effect: - c) The entrants' number of Best of Category winners for any category for the calendar year.
+If additional tiebreakers are needed they will be in the following order.

+b) The entrants' number of Best of Show winners for any category for the calendar year.
+If the score is still tied, the following tiebreaker will be in effect:

+c) The entrants' number of Best of Category winners for any category for the calendar year.
 If the score is still tied, the IEPPV executive board may award both entrants the applicable award.